-The origins of this distinctive lacquer ware were the result of a chance discovery.
-At the beginning of the 17th century, a head carpenter who worked on the building of temples and shrines in the castle town of Takayama, was surprised to find that when he literally peeled a piece of sawara cypress apart, it produced an interesting textural effect.
-He made it up into a tray and lightly lacquered the surfaces.
+The techniques used to produce Hida Shunkei lacquerware were discovered by chance.
+At the beginning of the 17th century, a carpenter working on temples and shrines in the town of Takayama was surprised to find that peeling a piece of sawara cypress produced an interesting textural effect.
+He used the wood to make a tray and then lightly lacquered the surfaces.

-Because the coloring of this tray resembled the hishunkei, a well-known tea ceremony tea jar of the potter, Kato Kagemasa, the name shunkei was adopted for this unusual type of lacquer ware.
+The coloring of the tray resembled the hi-shunkei, a well-known tea ceremony tea jar made by the potter Kato Kagemasa, and thus the name shunkei was adopted for this unusual style of lacquerware.

-Many of the articles produced are skillfully bent into shape or assembled from thin boards.
-But what makes Hida Shunkei so special is the way that the beauty of the surface of the wood is brought out by the application of a transparent coating of lacquer.
-It is produced by a special method from raw natural lacquer and used to coat the wood.
-The technique is still used today in the making of many household articles such as trays, boxes of many kinds, tea ceremony items and small tables.
+Hida Shunkei lacquerware is produced by skillfully bending the wood into shape or by assembling many thin boards together.
+But what makes the style unique is the way in which the beauty of the wood itself is brought to light by the application of a transparent lacquer produced from raw natural lacquer using a special method.
+Items produced today include household articles such as trays, assorted boxes, tea ceremony items and small tables.

-The technique of creating three-dimensional works from flat pieces of wood is a characteristic of this craft, and is used to create a variety of items.
-Clear Hida Shunkei lacquerwere allows the beauty of the wood grain to shine through.
+The technique of creating three-dimensional products from flat pieces of wood is a characteristic of this craft and is used to create a variety of items.
+The transparent coating of Hida Shunkei lacquerware allows the beauty of the underlying woodgrain to shine through.

 How to make

-The bare wood is allowed to dry naturally and completely before forming, in order to prevent warping.
-The unrefined sap of the lacquer tree is processed with a unique method to create clear lacquer, and this clear lacquer called suki-urushi is used to finish the pieces.
+To prevent warping, the wood is allowed to completely dry before forming.
+Natural lacquer is processed using a unique method to create a clear lacquer called suki-urushi, which is used to finish the pieces.